-ENG 1011 English for Speakers of Other Languages (ESOL) Co-Requisite A course taken concurrently with ENG 1003 College College Composition that focuses on writing issues commonly faced by English Language Learners such as article usage, count and non-count nouns/adjectives, verb forms and verb placement, adjective and adverb placement, and idiomatic usage.
+ENG 1011 College Composition Co-Requisite A course taken concurrently with ENG 1003 College College Composition that focuses on writing issues commonly faced by English Language Learners such as article usage, count and non-count nouns/adjectives, verb forms and verb placement, adjective and adverb placement, and idiomatic usage.

 ENG 1003 College Composition This course provides integrated instruction in reading and writing to help students develop skills essential in college coursework across the lenses and prepare for ENG 1033, Academic Writing.
 Students will practice reading and writing skills as they write paragraphs and essays, learning the difference between writing for learning (informal writing, note-taking, etc.) and writing for communication (formal essays and paragraphs, essay exams).
 Over the course of the semester, students will also learn to revise, edit and correct errors in their own writing.
+Students that earn less than a C- must repeat course in the following semester and enroll in ENG 1011, College Composition Co-Requisite in the following semester.

 ENG 1033 Academic Writing This course introduces students to college-level academic writing.
 Its primary emphasis is on effective composition strategies in response to readings (clear and concise theses and topic sentences; ample and varied support; effective introductions, conclusions and transitions; clear and appealing style).
 A strong secondary emphasis is on critical evaluation of readings from across the curriculum, whether the readings are assigned or independently gathered in research.
 Careful documentation of source materials is expected of all students, with MLA style emphasized in class.
-Grammar and usage are reviewed as needed and standard, edited English is expected of all students.
+Grammar and usage are reviewed as needed and formal, edited English is expected of all students.
+Students that earn less than a C- must repeat course in the following semester.
+Student must earn a course grade of C- or higher to meet the writing intensive course requirement.